huggingface/blog/hf-hub-glam-guide.md

 The Hub supports many features which help make machine learning more accessible.
 Some features which may be particularly helpful for GLAM institutions include:

 - **Organizations**: you can create an organization on the Hub.
-This allows you to create a space under which you can share artefacts from your organizations.
+This allows you to create a place to share your organization's artefacts.
 - **Minting DOIs**: A [DOI](https://www.doi.org/) (Digital Object Identifier) is a persistent digital identifier for an object.
-DOIs have become an essential tool for creating persistent identifiers for publications, datasets and software.
+DOIs have become essential for creating persistent identifiers for publications, datasets and software.
 A persistent identifier is often required by journals, conferences or researcher funders when referencing academic outputs.
-The Hugging Face Hub supports issuing DOIs for models, datasets, and demos shared on the hub.
+The Hugging Face Hub supports issuing DOIs for models, datasets, and demos shared on the Hub.
-- **Usage tracking**: you can view download stats for datasets and models hosted in the hub each month or see the total number of downloads over all time.
-This can be a valuable way for institutions to demonstrate their impact.
+- **Usage tracking**: you can view download stats for datasets and models hosted in the Hub monthly or see the total number of downloads over all time.
+These stats can be a valuable way for institutions to demonstrate their impact.
 - **Script-based dataset sharing**: if you already have dataset hosted somewhere, you can still provide access to them via the Hugging Face hub using a [dataset loading script](https://huggingface.co/docs/datasets/dataset_script).
 - **Model and dataset gating**: there are circumstances where you want more control over who is accessing models and datasets.
-The Hugging Face hub has support for model and dataset gating, which allows you to add access controls.
+The Hugging Face hub supports model and dataset gating, allowing you to add access controls.

-### How can I get help using the hub?
+### How can I get help using the Hub?

-The hub [docs](https://huggingface.co/docs/hub/index) go into more detail about the various features of the Hugging Face Hub.
+The Hub [docs](https://huggingface.co/docs/hub/index) go into more detail about the various features of the Hugging Face Hub.
 You can also find more information about [sharing datasets on the Hub](https://huggingface.co/docs/datasets/upload_dataset) and information about [sharing Transformers models to the Hub](https://huggingface.co/docs/transformers/model_sharing).

 If you require any assistance while using the Hugging Face Hub, there are several avenues you can explore.
 You may seek help by utilizing the [discussion forum](https://discuss.huggingface.co/) or through a [Discord](https://discord.com/invite/hugging-face-879548962464493619).
-If you have any queries that are specific to GLAM uses of the Hub, you can get in touch with Hugging Face's Machine Learning Librarian for additional guidance.
+If you have any queries specific to GLAM uses of the Hub, you can contact Hugging Face's Machine Learning Librarian for additional guidance.